boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 ## FMU API

-The FMU API provides a simplified FMU inteface with an abstracted varaible interface (indexing and storage).
+The FMU API provides a simplified FMU inteface with an abstracted variable interface (indexing and storage).
 The FMU Interface includes the methods:
 * Implemented by FMU developer:
     * `[fmu_create()]({{< ref "#fmu_create" >}})`